lhs06/FED_S10258972_hongsian_Assg1_website/README.md

 Credits:
-All text that were used from sources where from https://store.fcbarcelona.com/en-sg?country=SG
+All text that were used from source where from https://store.fcbarcelona.com/en-sg?country=SG

 Media:
 https://store.fcbarcelona.com/en-sg?country=SG